CloudLabsAI-Azure/FabConRTITutorial/Lab_Files/Exercise-1.md

     ![](media/image_task04_step01up2.png)

 2. After selecting the KQL Database.
-Click on the switch **Availability** to enable the OneLake availibility as shown in the screenshot.
+Click on the switch **Availability** under **Databases details** to enable the OneLake availibility as shown in the screenshot.

     ![](media/image_task04_step02up2.png)